takpare/https-github.com-git-lfs-git-.g/Tutorial.md

 To see the list of files being track by git-lfs, run `git lfs ls-files`.
 You will see that this list is currently empty.
 This is because technically the file isn't an lfs object until after you commit it.

 Next, you need to add `.gitattributes` to your git repository. `git lfs track` stores the tracked files patterns in `.gitattributes`.
-This way when the repo is cloned, the track files patterns are preserved
+This way when the repo is cloned, the track files patterns are preserved.
+Since the bin files were added before Git LFS was tracking `*.bin` files, they need to be added again to the Git index:

-    git add .gitattributes
+    git add .gitattributes "*.bin"

 Now `git status` should look like this.